 The — statement instructs the git log command that the arguments we have specified are file paths and not the names of branches.

 In our command, we only specified one file which we wanted to use to filter the response of the git log command.
 But, if you want, you can specify multiple files.

 You can also search for commits that have removed or added a particular line of code.

 Suppose we want to search for all commits that have added the term “# Introduction” to our code.
 We could do so using this command:

 git log -S"# Introduction"

 The -S flag is used to specify what commit change we want to look for in our list of commits.
-Notice that there is no space or equals sign between the -S flag and the quotation marks that we use to specify the content of the commit for which we are looking.
+Notice that there is no space or equals sign between the -S flag.
+Also, the quotation marks that we used to specify the content of the commit for which we are looking.